best beaches in peru

 • Nearby attractions: Cañete town, Lima Peruvian Capital.

-Not far from Mancora, you can find Las Pocitas beach (217 kilometers north of Piura).
-Also known as Máncora Chico or Little Mancora.
-It is located just at the end of the road and is a much calmer and more relaxed alternative than its older sister.
-As in Mancora beach, you can find a wide selection of hotels facing the sea.
+Not far from Mancora, you can find Las Pocitas, 217 kilometers north of Piura.
+Also, it is known as Máncora Chico or Little Mancora.
+It is a more relaxed alternative than its older sister.
+You can find a wide selection of hotels facing the sea.
 Some of these have pools and amazing views.
 This beach is an excellent escape option for lovers looking to get away from endless parties.

-In Las Pocitas, you will find cerulean waters that collide and contrast against the fine white sand.
+In Pocitas, you’ll find cerulean waters that collide and contrast against the fine white sand.
 All this landscape is limited by tropical gardens that give it an unparalleled charm.
 Low tides reveal small marine ecosystems that are perfect for walking on the beach.
-Also, if you are traveling with your partner, it can be an incredible retreat for a romantic getaway.
-The Peruvian Sun can be a bit strong during the afternoon, so it is advisable to bring sunscreen.
+Also, it can be an incredible retreat for a romantic getaway.
 But if you are looking for a better beachside experience, look to stay at Hotel Las Pocitas.
 A luxury alternative that will make your visit much more magical.

 • What to do: Relaxing, sun tanning, swimming.

-• Best time to visit: Summer.
+• Best time to visit: It’s Summer.
 From December to February.

-• Nearby attractions: Hotel Las Pocita and Mancora beach to the north.
+• Nearby attractions: Hotel Las Pocitas and Mancora Beach to the north.

-La Playa Roja, or “Red Beach”, gets its name thanks to the reddish sands that can be seen.
-These were created due to the erosion of ancient lava solidified in the area.
-This contrasts greatly with the blue sea, giving birth to spectacular scenery worth seeing.
-Also, in certain areas, the beach is surrounded by high cliffs that give the place a unique appeal.
-This beautiful beach in Peru is a paradise for lovers of sunsets and natural landscapes.
+La Playa Roja, or “Red Beach”, gets its name thanks to its reddish sands that contrast greatly with the blue sea.
+Giving birth to spectacular scenery worth appreciating.
+The erosion of ancient lava solidified in the area and created them.
+Moreover, in certain areas, the beach is surrounded by high cliffs that give the place a unique appeal.
+If you are looking for things to do in Paracas, visiting this place is perfect for lovers of sunsets and natural landscapes.
 It is located 82 kilometers from the west of Ica, just 4 hours from Lima in the Paracas National Reserve.
-Along with other interesting attractions in Peru, Playa Roja or Red Beach is quite a landscape to behold.

-Because it is located in the middle of a Reserve, wildlife abounds in the area.
-However, much of the landscape is protected and therefore inaccessible.
-So we recommend booking some excursions to make the most of the different attractions available.
-Enjoy the many things to do in Paracas.
+Because it is located in the middle of a reserve, wildlife abounds in the area.
+And, much of the landscape is protected and therefore inaccessible.
+Except for some authorized travel agencies.
+So we recommend booking some tours to make the most of the different attractions available!

 • What to do: Enjoy sunsets, and wildlife sightings, and take a walk by the beach.

-• Best time to visit: Summer.
+• Best time to visit: It’s Summer.
 From December to March (Warm and humid)

 • Nearby attractions: Paracas National Reserve (Possibility to see sea lions, seals, penguins inter alia) and Pisco town (cradle of the Peruvian Flag Alcoholic Beverage, the Pisco)